-PWM analog devices for the MSX
+PWM devices for the MSX

-some devices and adapters that use it, and how to easily read such
+The MSX standard has native support for the PWM protocol.
+This document describes how to create some devices and adapters that use it, and how to read such devices.

 This is the basic circuit of one PWM channel, and will be used as a